Configuring Clients with Client Profiles

 default is assigned automatically to each client username account.
 You can customize the configuration of the

-default client profile, but it cannot be deleted from the router.
+default client profile, but it cannot be deleted from the event broker.

 Related Provisioning and Configuration Information

-For information on how to use the Solace CLI to configure client profiles and the parameters that are associated with client profiles, refer to Configuring Client Profiles.
+For information on how to use the Solace CLI to configure client profiles and the parameters that are associated with client profiles, refer to Client Profile Configuration.